-Name of instrument Range States Strengths/advantages Weaknesses/disadvantages Asia.
-GEF contributed US\$10 million leveraging a further US\$12.7 million in co- financing.
-The project was implemented by ICF, through UNEP and in cooperation with CMS and the Governments of People's Republic of China, the Islamic Republic of Iran, Kazakhstan and the Russian Federation.
-MoU concerning Conservation Measures for the Slender-billed Curlew Numenius tenuirostris 30 Range States and one Regional Economic Integration Organisation: Albania, Algeria, Austria, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Egypt, European Union, Georgia, Greece, Hungary, Islamic Republic of Iran, Iraq, Italy, Kazakhstan, Malta, Montenegro, Morocco, Oman, Romania, Russian Federation, Serbia, Spain, Tunisia, Turkey, Turkmenistan, Ukraine, United Arab Emirates, Uzbekistan, Yemen (status as Range State to be confirmed; may occur as a vagrant in a further 13 countries) Seven Range States are not Party to CMS (Bosnia and Herzegovina, Iraq, Oman, Russian Federation, Turkey, Turkmenistan, United Arab Emirates).
+Name of instrument Range States 5 Strengths/advantages Weaknesses/disadvantages Iran, Kazakhstan and the Russian Federation.
+4 MoU concerning Conservation Measures for the Slender-billed Curlew Numenius tenuirostris 30 Range States and one Regional Economic Integration Organisation: Albania, Algeria, Austria, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Egypt, European Union, Georgia, Greece, Hungary, Islamic Republic of Iran, Iraq, Italy, Kazakhstan, Malta, Montenegro, Morocco, Oman, Romania, Russian Federation, Serbia, Spain, Tunisia, Turkey, Turkmenistan, Ukraine, United Arab Emirates, Uzbekistan, Yemen (status as Range State to be confirmed; may occur as a vagrant in a further 13 countries) Seven Range States are not Party to CMS (Bosnia and Herzegovina, Iraq, Oman, Russian Federation, Turkey, Turkmenistan, United Arab Emirates).
 Of these, only Oman is a Party to the MoU.
 MoU entered into effect in 1994, so in principle a 'mature' instrument with the emphasis on implementation.
-Slender-billed Curlew Working Group created in 1996 under the auspices of the CMS Scientific Council to facilitate cooperation and collaboration among scientific experts and decision-makers.
-Basic Secretariat Services provided by UNEP/CMS with support from BirdLife International.
-Only 58% of Range States are Party to the MoU, making full implementation impossible.
-Working Group dormant from 2003 to 2008 when revitalised.
-There is no decision-making body (e.g. Meeting of Signatories) secretariat capacity or financial mechanism stipulated in the MoU.
-MoU concerning Conservation Measures for the Aquatic Warbler Acrocephalus paludicola 15 Range States: Belarus, Belgium, Bulgaria, France, Germany, Hungary, Latvia, Lithuania, The Netherlands, Poland, Russian Federation, Senegal, Spain, Ukraine, United Kingdom 80% of Range States are Party to the MoU.
-Every meeting of the Signatories (every 3 years) is to review the conservation status of the Aquatic Warbler and the implementation of the Action Plan, taking into consideration reports submitted by the Signatories of the Range States, the Secretariat's Overview Entered into effect in 2003, so still at a relatively early stage of implementation.
+Slender-billed Curlew Working Group created in 1996 under the auspices of the CMS Scientific Council to facilitate cooperation and collaboration among scientific experts and decision-makers.1 Basic Secretariat Services provided by UNEP/CMS with support from BirdLife International.1 Only 58% of Range States are Party to the MoU, making full implementation impossible.
+Working Group dormant from 2003 to 2008 when revitalised.1 There is no decision-making body (e.g. Meeting of Signatories) secretariat capacity or financial mechanism stipulated in the MoU.1 MoU concerning Conservation Measures for the Aquatic Warbler Acrocephalus paludicola 15 Range States: Belarus, Belgium, Bulgaria, France, Germany, Hungary, Latvia, Lithuania, The Netherlands, Poland, Russian Federation, Senegal, Spain, Ukraine, United Kingdom One Range State (Russian Federation) is not Party to either the MoU or CMS.
+80% of Range States are Party to the MoU.
+Every meeting of the Signatories (every 3 years) is to review the conservation status of the Aquatic Warbler and the implementation of the Action Plan, taking into consideration reports submitted by the Signatories of the Range States, the Secretariat's Overview Report and any recommendation or scientific advice relating to the Aquatic Warbler that may have been made by the CMS Conference of the Parties or the Scientific Council.1 BirdLife International Aquatic Warbler Entered into effect in 2003, so still at a relatively early stage of implementation.
 MoU does not provide for Secretariat capacity or financial mechanism.